How do I contact camp?

 - You must register your camper for the bus before the session starts.

-- If you choose to drive your child to camp, you will indicate that on your registration.
+- Yes there is a parent/guardian drop off and pick up option.
+If you choose to drive your child to camp, you will indicate that on your registration.

 - All guests must check in at the welcome hut.